Kashmir: Artisans fight for survival amid dying art of pottery | DW | 27.10.2021

 In 2005, Rashid's family switched to tandoor making, which he says provides them with "enough income" to sustain their families.

-It takes two weeks to make a tandoor, Rashid says, from moulding and shaping the clay to drying it under the sun.
+It takes two weeks to make a tandoor, Rashid says, from molding and shaping the clay to drying it under the sun.

 His business makes around 150 tandoors a year, selling them for 5,000 rupees ($67, €57) each to customers across India.